-Time Series Segmentation Generally, we would like to cluster our data in both the genes and in time.
-That is, we would like a procedure that yields windows in time that capture intervals of concerted gene activity, in which the genes are clustered into a number of groups of co-expressed elements.
+Generally, we would like to cluster our data in both the genes and in time.
+In other words, we would like a procedure that yields windows in time that capture intervals of concerted gene activity, in which the genes are clustered into a number of groups of co-expressed elements.
 From such a compressed representation, we can produce a redescription that has a number of locations equal to the number of time windows, and for which the dynamics are less complex because we derive them from the clustered data rather than from individual genes.

-Let $T = \{T_1, T_2, \ldots, T_n\}$ be the time points at which a given system is sampled, and l{min} and l{max} be the minimum and maximum window lengths respectively.
+Let $T = \{T_1, T_2, \dots, T_n\}$ be a sequence of time points at which a given system is sampled, and l{min} and l{max} be the minimum and maximum window lengths respectively.
 For each time point $T_a \in T$, we define a candidate set of windows starting from T_a as $S{T_a} = \{W{T_a}^{T_b} | l{min} \leq T_b - T_a \leq l{max}\}$, where $W{T_a}^{T_b}$ is the window containing the time points $T_a, T{a+1}, \ldots, T_b$.
 Each of these windows may then be clustered and labeled with a score based on its length and the cost associated with the clustering functional defined in (Equation 1).
 Following scoring, we formulate the problem of finding the lowest cost windowing of our time series in terms of a graph search problem and use a shortest path algorithm to generate the final set of (non-overlapping) time windows that fully cover the original series.

 To score the windows, we use a variant of rate distortion clustering and a pairwise distortion function based on Pearson correlation.
-We aim to maximize compression (by minimizing the mutual information between the clusters and data elements), while at the same time forcing our clusters to have minimal distortion (as described in [12]).
+We aim to maximize compression (by minimizing the mutual information between the clusters and data elements), while at the same time forcing our clusters to have minimal distortion (as described in [Slonim et al. 2005]).

-We perform model selection by iterating over the number of clusters while optimizing (line search) over beta.
+We perform model selection by iterating over the number of clusters while optimizing (line search) over β .
 This procedure results in a fairly complete sampling of the rate-distortion curves.
 We trace the various solutions for different model sizes while tuning β and choose the simplest model that achieves minimal cost in the target functional.
 In this way, we obtain a score for each window that is the minimum cost in terms of the trade-off between compression and precision.
-This method is computationally expensive and run times can be substantial, for this reason we have developed a parallel implementation that uses the Message Passing Interface (MPI) [15], to execute on a cluster of nodes.
+This method is computationally expensive and run times can be substantial, $O(N^5 \cdot N_c)$, where N is the number of time points in the window and N_c is the number of clusters.
+For this reason we have developed a parallel implementation that uses the Message Passing Interface (MPI) [Forum 1994] to execute on a cluster of nodes, and used that implementation in this study.